 Points can be scored in the following manner:

-- Safety = 2 points A safety is called when an offensive player is down with the ball in his own end zone.
+A safety is worth two points.
+A safety is called when an offensive player is down with the ball in his own end zone.
 The team that was scored on has to kick off from their 14-yard line.